ANSANJAY/DockerEssentialsGuide/1_DockerBasics.md

-### Understanding Docker: Containerization for Consistent Deployment
+b ### Understanding Docker: Containerization for Consistent Deployment

 1. **Technical Concept**
    - Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.